Attaulhaleem/smart-dumbbell/README.md

 ## Details

 The Smart Dumbbell is a The Smart Dumbbell can classify four types of movements namely Idle, Biceps Curl, Lateral Raise, and Overhead Press.
 A confidence score is also displayed showing the model's confidence in the prediction.
-The complete documentation is available <a href="https://github.com/Attaulhaleem/smart-dumbbell/blob/main/docs/Report.pdf">here</a>.
+For more details, see the <a href="https://github.com/Attaulhaleem/smart-dumbbell/blob/main/docs/Report.pdf">documentation</a>.

 ---